Prime-era Mega-stardom Charles Bronson In Compelling Pair Of Screen Westerns, Released By Kino Lorber In Bronson’s

 Straddling both sides of the summer 1974 release of Death Wish, a game-changer in terms of Bronson’s career and, one might argue, American cinema itself, our unofficial Bronson centennial western double-feature of Chato’s Land and Breakheart Pass shows intriguing comparisons and contrasts to the shape and direction of Bronson’s screen persona that is both instructive and even profound.
 In the stark Chato’s Land, Bronson becomes the ghost-like avenger of four hundred years of exploitation and abuse; appearing not so much a person as a cultural symbol of environmental retribution.
 In the adventurous Breakheart Pass, Bronson’s character gradually reveals the hand that he was first caught cheating at; becoming heroic and determined where he initially appeared villainous and (literally) underhanded.
 The fact remains, however, that Bronson as Chato or Deakin has not essentially changed in terms of character – even as Chato discards his wardrobe or Deakin conjures up his credentials – but rather that the audience’s perception of that character has organically altered due to some unseen relational alchemy between the screen and the actor.

 It’s called “presence”, and on might also argue, as this reviewer would, that few other actors in Hollywood history could be as physically, emotionally, and even spiritually present – as in the case of Chato specifically, where the actor himself is in fact unseen for well over half the film’s running-time – as Charles Bronson.
-It is tempting here to link an anecdote related by Burt Reynolds (it’s relevant, I promise) about the then young actor meeting screen veteran Spencer Tracy for the first time, where the elder actor gave neophyte Reynolds a sterling bit of career advice: “Never let them catch you acting.”
+It is tempting here to link an anecdote related by Burt Reynolds (it’s relevant, I promise) about the then neophyte actor meeting screen veteran Spencer Tracy for the first time, where the elder actor gave the young Reynolds a sterling bit of career advice: “Never let them catch you at it [i.e., acting].”